Key Takeaways

 - Get witness contact information

-- Document injuries immediately—ER visits create contemporaneous records
+- Document injuries promptly—Emergency room, urgent-care, or physician visits create contemporaneous records

 - Don't give recorded statements to any insurance company without legal advice